-- Under the producer responsibility legislation, portable batteries POM reports must be broken down into 11 chemistries.
-Collection reports are taken from the NRT reporting which does not allow distinguishing by battery type. - The NRT law requires POM and collection reporting by some European waste codes (on a per unit basis except for primary batteries), without distinguishing battery types (portable, etc.).
+- Under the producer responsibility legislation120, portable batteries POM reports must be broken down into 11 chemistries121.
+Collection reports are taken from the NRT reporting which does not allow distinguishing by battery type. - The NRT law requires POM and collection reporting by some European waste codes122 (on a per unit basis except for primary batteries), without distinguishing battery types (portable, etc.).

-Battery reporting for both systems relies largely on the latter distinctions as the NRT is the overriding legislation.
+Battery reporting for both organisations relies largely on the latter distinctions as the NRT is the overriding legislation.